xcomfan/xcomfan.github.io/go/types/type_conversion.md

 }
 ```

-You need to use the conversion syntax such as `float32(i)` to convert to the desired types.  ***NOTE:*** if you are converting a float to an int the value will be truncated not rounders.
+You need to use the conversion syntax such as `float32(i)` to convert to the desired types.  ***NOTE:*** if you are converting a float to an int the value will be truncated not rounded

 You don't just need to convert between float and int but different int sizes (`int16` and `int32` for example) must also be converted.